St Clement's Church, Oxford: The new church

 The site was chosen in the expectation that new housing would expand along Marston Lane (now Marston Road).
 The original plan would have placed the church on Marston Lane, but it was moved to its current position as part of a revised plan, subsequently abandoned, to build streets and houses in the form of a square.

 Legality of marriages in the new church

 St Clement's was the first church in Oxford to be built on a new site since the Middle Ages.
-One unforeseen consequence of the new location was that it did not automatically become the parish church when it was consecrated in 1828.
-Unfortunately, this was not realised at the time necessitating a special Act of Parliament in 1836 to ensure the legality of all the marriages that had taken place in the new church.
+An unforeseen consequence of the new location was that it did not automatically become the parish church when it was consecrated in 1828.
+Unfortunately, this was not realised at the time, necessitating a special Act of Parliament in 1836 to ensure the legality of all the marriages that had taken place in the new church.